appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

 It reflects the state of the widget's Disabled setting.
-It is represented by a boolean value, where `true` indicates that the widget is inactive, and `false` indicates that it is enabled for user interaction.
+It is represented by a boolean value, where `true` indicates that the widget is disabled, and `false` indicates that it is enabled for user interaction.

 *Example:*